Welland Canal: Accidents

 On August 25, 1974, the northbound ore-carrier Steelton struck Bridge 12 in Port Robinson.
 The bridge was rising and the impact knocked the bridge over, destroying it.
 No one was killed.
 The bridge master, Albert Beaver, and a watchman on the ship suffered minor injuries.
 The bridge has not been replaced and the inhabitants of Port Robinson have been served by a ferry for many years.

 On August 11, 2001, the lake freighter Windoc collided with Bridge 11 in Allanburg, closing vessel traffic on the Welland Canal for two days.
 The accident destroyed the ship's wheelhouse and funnel (chimney), ignited a large fire on board, and caused minor damage to the vertical-lift bridge.
 The accident and portions of its aftermath were captured on amateur video.
 The vessel was a total loss, but there were no reported injuries, and no pollution to the waterway.
 The damage to the bridge was focused on the centre of the vertical-lift span.
 It was repaired over a number of weeks and reopened to vehicular traffic on November 16, 2001.
 The Marine Investigation Report concluded, "it is likely that the [vertical-lift bridge] operator's performance was impaired while the bridge span was lowered onto the Windoc."

 At around noon on Wednesday September 30, 2015, the Lena J cargo ship collided with Bridge 19 in Port Colborne, closing the bridge to all vehicle and pedestrian traffic until an assessment could be made on the condition of the bridge.
 The vessel had sustained damage to its bridge, but was still able to continue on its voyage to Burns Harbour, Indiana.
 Pictures of the damage sustained to the vessel and Bridge 19 were captured.
-On Friday October 1, 2015, Chris Lee, an acting direct engineer for the City of Port Colborne, said that the St. Lawrence Seaway Management Corporation (SLSMC) will likely close the bridge to all vehicle traffic until the end of the year.
-However, pedestrians will be able to cross the bridge, and emergency services will be able to cross the bridge on a limited basis.
+On Friday October 1, 2015, Chris Lee, an acting direct engineer for the City of Port Colborne, said that the St. Lawrence Seaway Management Corporation (SLSMC) would likely close the bridge to all vehicle traffic until the end of the year.
+However, pedestrians would be able to cross the bridge, and emergency services will be able to cross the bridge on a limited basis.
 On Tuesday October 6, 2015, the City of Port Colborne released a media statement, which stated that Bridge 19, "will remain closed to vehicular traffic until after the close of the shipping season in December.
 Repairs will begin in early January."
-Detour routes have been planned and mapped by the City of Port Colborne and the City of Welland in order to ease the flow of traffic over Bridge 19A.
+Detour routes were planned and mapped by the City of Port Colborne and the City of Welland in order to ease the flow of traffic over Bridge 19A.

 The Welland Canal Fallen Workers Memorial at Lock 3 was unveiled on November 12, 2017.
 This commemorates the 137 workers who died while building the canal.

-On July 11, 2020 two cargo ships, the Alanis and the Florence Spirit, struck each other while executing a passing manoeuvre near Port Robinson.
+On July 11, 2020, two cargo ships, the Alanis and the Florence Spirit, struck each other while executing a passing manoeuvre near Port Robinson.
 According to the St. Lawrence Seaway Management Corporation, no one was injured, no cargo was spilled, and an investigation would be undertaken.
 The final investigation report was released in August 2022.